 Hope joined Dowling & Yahnke in 2017.
 She holds the CERTIFIED FINANCIAL PLANNER™ (CFP®) and Chartered Advisor in Philanthropy® (CAP®) designations.
-Prior to Dowling & Yahnke, Hope spent six years as the Chief Development Officer at the Museum of Us (formerly the San Diego Museum of Man where she oversaw fundraising and marketing.
+Prior to Dowling & Yahnke, Hope spent six years as the Chief Development Officer at the Museum of Us (formerly the San Diego Museum of Man) where she oversaw fundraising and marketing.
 Her other experiences include serving as the Interim Executive Director for the San Diego Civic Youth Ballet in Balboa Park and four years as a strategy consultant with the Boston Consulting Group.

 Hope holds a Master of Business Administration (MBA) from Harvard Business School where she was a Baker Scholar, graduating in the top 5% of her class.
 She also obtained her Master of Music in Vocal Performance and Literature from the Eastman School of Music and holds a Bachelor of Arts in Economics with Highest Distinction from the University of Virginia.

 Trained as an opera singer, Hope is passionate about music and the arts.
 She still performs occasionally, but these days she mostly sings children’s songs for her two daughters.
 Born and raised in Pennsylvania, Hope moved to San Diego in 2010.
 She lives in La Jolla with her husband and daughters.

 Why did you join Dowling & Yahnke?

 I knew Dale Yahnke and the Firm for several years before I joined Dowling & Yahnke.
 It was clear to me that he has built a company with extraordinarily talented people who are very kind and have impeccable integrity.
 The sound, evidence-based investment philosophy resonates deeply with me, as does the Firm’s commitment to education.
 I also appreciate being able to make a difference each day.